apache/pekko-persistence-r2dbc/docs/src/main/paradox/query.md

 The usage of `eventsByTag` for Projections has the drawback that the number of tags must be decided up-front and can't easily be changed afterwards.
-Starting with too many tags means much overhead since many projection instances would be running on each node in a small Akka Cluster.
+Starting with too many tags means much overhead since many projection instances would be running on each node in a small Pekko Cluster.
 Each projection instance polling the database periodically.
-Starting with too few tags means that it can't be scaled later to more Akka nodes.
+Starting with too few tags means that it can't be scaled later to more Pekko nodes.

 With `eventsBySlices` more Projection instances can be added when needed and still reuse the offsets for the previous slice distributions.